zarr-conventions/zarr-conventions-spec/README.md

   - In the future, we may create a website similar to [STAC extensions](https://stac-extensions.github.io/).

 - What if you don't want a convention to be discoverable?
-  - Given that the URL should be resolvable, this spec does not support opaque conventions.
+  - Given that the identifying URL should be resolvable, this spec does not support opaque conventions.

 - Do Zarr implementations need to understand `zarr_conventions`?
   - No; by definition, conventions cannot modify core Zarr behavior (this requires extensions).
 They sit purely "on top" of the Zarr data model.